 For every 100 pounds that you add to your vehicle, it lowers your mileage by about 2 to 3%.
 Add a couple of hundred pounds, and you will be looking at a 10% lower fuel economy for the heavy shells.

-Camper Shells are not usually 500 pounds, and for a reasonably sized truck, it might be in the range of 150 to 200 pounds.
-The weight of your camper shell will depend on the payload capacity and size of your truck.
+Camper Shells weigh between 80 to 200 pounds.
+The weight of your camper shell will depend on your truck’s payload capacity and size.

 In the end, the weight problem comes down to how efficient the pickup truck is.
 A competent pickup truck with a reasonably heavy camper shell might still have a higher gas economy than a truck that is not as efficient and without a camper shell.